I’ve been fired. Should I Speak with an Employment Lawyer?achkarlaw-admin

 - Willful Disobedience of a Work Order

-Contrary to popular opinion an employer is not legally required to disclose the reasons for an employee’s termination unless they are sued for wrongful dismissal and they have to make a case for just cause.
+Contrary to common belief, employers are not legally obligated to disclose the reasons for termination unless they face a wrongful dismissal lawsuit, and they have to prove just cause.

 While the experience of termination may be unpleasant to revisit, it is nonetheless important to seek legal advice in such instances.